masiddique/meghna-hugo/exampleSite/content/english/blog/agriculture.md

 author: Créneau Staff
 image_webp: ''
 image: "/images/field.jpg"
-description: Do you need mapping & geo-tagging services for your farms?
+description: Do you need mapping & geo-tagging services for your fields?
 Or you're interested in crop yield estimation?
+Créneau provides various services in the domain of agricultural monitoring.

 ---
 ## GIS & Remote Sensing for Agriculture.